Terms of Business Agreement

 Adequacy of insurance values

 It is the responsibility of the insured to ensure that all sums insured and policy limits are adequate.
-Whilst we seek to assist in establishing and maintaining insured values and indemnity limits we cannot accept responsibility for their accuracy.
-It is strongly recommended that the appropriate Professional (e.g. Surveyor/Accountant) be consulted to ensure that the sums insured and limits under the policy are suitable.
+Whilst we seek to assist in establishing and maintaining insured values and indemnity limits, we cannot accept responsibility for their accuracy.
+It is highly recommended that the appropriate Professional (e.g. Surveyor/Accountant) be consulted to ensure that the sums insured and limits under the policy are suitable.

 Conflicts of interest

 As insurance brokers we generally act as your agent in advising you, arranging your insurance and assisting you in the event of a claim, we will always act honestly, fairly and professionally ensuring your best interests are our priority.
 In certain circumstances we may act for and owe duties of care to insurers and/or other parties.
 Where we become aware of any actual or potential conflict of interest with our duty to you, we will inform you of the situation and the options available to you before we proceed.

 A third party may have introduced you to us and for this the introducer may be paid a fee by Riviera Insurance Services Ltd. Similarly and only after obtaining your written consent, we may introduce you to other third parties, for which the third party may pay us a fee.

 The insurers we use are regulated and are required to have adequate capital resources.
 However, we cannot guarantee the solvency of any insurer we place business with.
 An insolvent insurer may be unable to pay claims or may be unable to pay them in full and you may have to pay a further premium to pay for alternative insurance cover.

 How to cancel